OfficeDev/teams-toolkit/docs/sdk/teamsfx.conversationoptions.adapter.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

 The bot adapter.
-If not provided, a default adapter will be created with BOT\_ID and BOT\_PASSWORD from environment variables.
+If not provided, a default adapter will be created: - with BOT\_ID and BOT\_PASSWORD from environment variables. - with a default error handler that logs error to console, sends trace activity, and sends error message to user.

 <b>Signature:</b>